BhaskaraGB/Multiple-myeloma/README.md

 ## *The SAGA acetyltransferase module is required for the maintenance of MAF and MYC oncogenic gene expression programs in multiple myeloma*. [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10996596/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10996596/).

 Below is a brief summary of the scripts used for data analysis and visualization in this publication.
-For any queries, please contact bgovinal@mdanderson.org or bhaskartigp@gmail.com.
+Please send queries to the author at bgovinal@mdanderson.org or bhaskartigp@gmail.com.

 #### *Anova_TukeyHSD.R*
 These scripts are used to perform ANOVA and Tukey HSD tests to analyze various comparisons made in different experiments.
 The analyses include cell viability, cell cycle phases, rescue experiments, and other related studies.
 The scripts help in determining the statistical significance of the observed differences across multiple experimental conditions, ensuring the robustness and reliability of the results presented in the manuscript.